MilllerTime/Kony-Require/README.md

 A simple, synchronous require framework for the Kony development platform.
 Provides dependency resolution and injection, filling a void for Kony.

 ## Syntax & Use
+Include `AA_require.js` in your Kony project under `modules/js`.
+Since Kony loads and executes JavaScript files using an ascii value sort on filenames, the `AA_` prefix helps ensure this file executes before any of your own module definitions try to register themselves.
+If you see errors along the lines of "define is not defined", you might need another `A` on the file prefix :)

 To define a module with no dependencies (note that the second parameter can also be any falsy value, such as null or an empty string):

 ```JavaScript